Bachelor of Science in International Business

 Electives

-In general, students complete 43 credits in elective courses to reach the 120 credits required for the degree.
+In general, students complete 40 credits in elective courses to reach the 120 credits required for the degree.
 18 of those credits must be taken outside of GWSB.
 Elective courses may be applied to a GWSB concentration, a non-GWSB minor, or a GWSB or non-GWSB second major.
 Reference the GWSB undergraduate policies section for course restrictions.

 Students are strongly encouraged to choose electives that have an international component, including language courses and courses on regions, international public health, international development, political science, public and nonprofit, geography, and sustainability.

-First-year students are required to take BADM 1001 and BADM 1002; transfer students are required to take BADM 1003.
+3 First-year students take BADM 1001 and BADM 1002; transfer students take BADM 1003

-International business as a second major requirements
+International business as a second major

 Students who are pursuing international business as a second major are required to complete the following courses.
 Non-GWSB students may declare international business as a second major directly with their home school advisor; a signature from a GWSB academic advisor is not required.